 141. Thought to yourself that you’re living your dream.
 Every day.
 Every single day.

 142. Had to put someone you love into hospice care.
+Yes.

 143. Built your own PC from parts.